TheSmartGerman/esphome-fan-controller/README.md

 - uses ESP32's Wifi to connect to Home Assistant for control and reporting
 - the ESP32 is standalone and so the cooling function will continue to operate without Wifi.
 Doesn't need HomeAssistant or Wifi to operate.
 Wifi is only needed for setup, manual control and reporting.
 - **no screen** is needed on the device itself, all management is done via Home Assistant
-- my system uses two fans for extra cooling.
-Depending on how much air you need to draw through your enclosed space you could use 1 or 2 fans
+- my system uses 3 Fans (up to you to use more or less).
 - it is easily extendable to control up to 10 separate enclosed spaces with separate temperature sensors as well.
 You're only limited by the Amps of your 12v Power Brick and the pins on your ESP32.
 - **manual speed control** over ride if you don't want to use PID Control
 - **no coding is needed**.
 Just some configuration in YAML files.
 In fact this repo only contains 1 file ``config-fan.yaml``.